c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

         return "Quack!"
 ```

+#### Private methods and attributes
+Python does not provide "private" methods and attributes like Java does.
+See [this part of the documentation](#underscore-conventions) for the alternative.

 ### Abstract classes
 Abstract classes in Python are implemented using the `abc` module (Abstract Base Classes).
 Unlike some languages with explicit `abstract` keywords, Python uses a more flexible approach: